nikku/didi/README.md

 ## About

-With [`didi`](https://github.com/nikku/didi) you decouple component declaration from instantiation.
-Once declared `didi` instantiates components as needed, transitively resolves their dependencies, and caches instances for re-use.
+With [`didi`](https://github.com/nikku/didi), you decouple component declaration from instantiation.
+Once declared, `didi` instantiates components as needed, transitively resolves their dependencies, and caches instances for re-use.

 ## Example